aapks/HMSWithGMS/README.md

-# Using HUAWEI mobile services with GOOGLE mobile services
+# Using HMS with GMS

 In development